"a brilliant, beautiful, unique, and lovely festival"

 Planned for future years...

-2022: Transitions: The Fifteenth Century.
-With a joint theme of medieval instrument making and maintenance.
+2023: Transitions: The Fifteenth Century.
+With a joint theme of medieval Dance - postponed from 2020!

-2023: Ludus: Mystery, Miracle and Mirth.
-Storytelling, drama and foolery in medieval music.
+2024: Ludus: Mystery, Miracle and Mirth.
+Storytelling, drama, mystery and foolery in medieval music.